12 Documentaries About Race Everyone Needs to See

 Eyes on the Prize

 Thirty-three years after its release, Eyes on the Prize remains the preeminent documentary series on the Civil Rights Movement.
 Narrated by political and civil rights leader Julian Bond, this six-part, 14-hour series covers all of the major, transformative events from 1954 to 1985, including the Montgomery bus boycott in 1954, the Voting Rights Act of 1965, the birth of the Black Power Movement, and the courageous acts of the crusaders that contributed along the way.
 The film also has contemporary interviews with key figures of the period.
 Eyes on the Prize isn’t just a comprehensive resource for understanding this vital period in our nation’s history, it serves as a testament for future generations.
-Here’s how you can support the Black Lives Matter movement and become anti-racist.
+Here’s what anti-racism means and what it means to be anti-racist.

 The Central Park Five